 We transfer your data in the context of commissioned data processing pursuant to Art.
 28 GDPR to service providers who support us in operating our website and the associated processes.
 Our service providers are strictly bound by our instructions and are under corresponding contractual obligations.

 In some cases, we also transfer personal data to third countries outside the EU in this context.
-In doing so, we always ensure that there is an appropriate level of data protection:
+In doing so, we always ensure that there is an appropriate level of data protection.
+We conclude the standard data protection clauses with service providers in third countries.
+These provide suitable guarantees for the protection of your data with service providers in third countries.
+You can request a copy of this data protection agreement using the contact details given above.

 We take technical and organizational steps to protect your data as fully as possible against unauthorized access.
 We use an encryption process on our pages.
 Your details are transmitted from your computer to our server and vice versa over the internet using TLS encryption.
 You can recognize this by the fact that the lock symbol on the status bar of your browser is closed and the address line begins with .